kevinmutwiri/soft-skills/week2/coreValues/README.md

 ### **Courage**

+> I don't fail, I only learn

 * I have the **boldness** to speak up, even against popular opinion.
 * I **challenge** the status quo and ask, "How can this be done better?".
 * I don't punish failure, but **celebrate learning**.
 * I am **honest about my mistakes**, and admit them to others.

 ### **Humility**

+> I ask for feedback

 * I **serve others** and my larger purpose.
 * I know that I **constantly need to learn and grow**.